top of page

 • This conversation between Dr. Max Gulhane and Thomas P Seager, PhD summarizes how cold plunge therapy is an essential element in regenerative health.

-Why are there so many different terms for cold water exposure?
+Why so many different terms for cold water exposure?

 It seems that every author invents their own terms.
 For example: